EuropeanUniversityFoundation/power-middleware-slim/README.md

 - Web server with URL rewriting (Apache or Nginx recommended)
 - PHP 7.4 or newer

+_Note:_ You do not have to perform the steps detailed in the official installation guide.

 In order to leverage this repository:
 - Git must be installed on the server.
 - Composer 2 must be present on your server.
 See the [official composer documentation](https://getcomposer.org/download/) on how to install it.

 ## Deployment

-1. Create a domain / subdomain for the middleware.
+1. Create a domain / subdomain for the middleware on the hosting server.

-2. Create a site in your webserver, that has PHP and URL rewriting installed and is accessible by the website that includes the POWER React app.
+2. Create a site in your webserver (Apache or Nginx) on the hosting server, that has PHP 7.4+ and URL rewriting installed and is accessible by the website that contains the POWER React app.

 3. Enter the root directory of the site and clone the repository there: `git clone git@github.com:EuropeanUniversityFoundation/power-middleware-slim.git`